cxxii/CV/README.md

 ## **[Callum Clark](linkedin.com)**

 **TL;DR:** I am enthusiastic about utilizing my background in economics, finance and accounting, along with my experience working with multinational corporations and startup ventures in a new challenge as a software engineer.
-I have effectively thrived in fast-paced settings, delivering outcomes within tight deadlines, and collaborating with staff at all levels including C-level executives.
+I have thrived in fast-paced settings, delivered solutions within tight deadlines, and collaborated with staff at all levels including C-level executives.

 <br>